by Rebecca Holland

 The museum is housed in Fredericksburg because the small town is where Admiral Chester Nimitz, who was Commander in Chief of the US Pacific Fleet in WWII, grew up.
 Nimitz himself was a fascinating guy and a brilliant commander.
 The museum goes in-depth on his backstory and achievements, but one of the most interesting parts to me was his debate with Truman and others over the the atomic bomb.
 (This is worth reading too, on that topic).
 You can also see the casing of the third atomic bomb, which was to be used if Japan didn’t surrender.

-If you visit, take time to wander around the outdoor Plaza of the Presidents, which is a tribute to the ten presidents who served during World War II: Franklin D. Roosevelt, Harry S Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan and George H. W. Bush.
+If you visit, take time to wander around the outdoor Plaza of the Presidents, which is a tribute to the ten presidents who served during World War II and in the aftermath: Franklin D. Roosevelt, Harry S Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan and George H. W. Bush.

 There’s also a Japanese Garden of Peace, which the Japanese Government gifted to the museum in 1976.
 The garden is a replica of the private garden of the main Imperial Japanese Navy Commander, Marquis Togo, who Admiral Nimitz admired.

-There’s a lot to see and do in Fredericksburg (coming on the blog this weekend), but this museum alone is worth the visit.
-I cannot rave about it enough, and have been to anyone who will listen.
+There’s a lot to see and do in Fredericksburg, but this museum alone is worth the visit to this Texas town.
 One obvious, but still useful to remember takeaway, is the scale of the war.
 More than 60 million people were killed in World War II, millions of them in the Pacific.
 Today, it’s worth revisiting the events of that war, which was not so long ago in our history, and taking some time to reflect on the dangers of fascism, Nazism, and dangerous foreign policy.